cds-reis/hotline_miami_mod_manager/README.md

 - Installing
   - Finding your game and mods paths
   - Organizing your mods files
   - Creating a default mod
+- How to use
+  - Changing mods
+  - Changing a path
+  - Clearing all configuration

 ## Introduction